Skip to main content

 The National Breastfeeding Helpline

-Whether you want to breastfeed for one day, one week, one month, one year or more: we're here for you.
-Calls are answered by volunteers who all have personal experience of breastfeeding and have been highly trained by the Breastfeeding Network or the Association of Breastfeeding Mothers.
+Whatever your breastfeeding journey looks like, we’re here for you.
+Calls and messages are answered by staff and volunteers, who have personal experience breastfeeding and have been highly trained by the Breastfeeding Network or the Association of Breastfeeding Mothers.

 Back to top